-- 1 1/2 cups Meyer lemon juice or 1 cup regular lemon juice
+- 1 cup Meyer lemon juice or regular lemon juice

-In a mixing bowl, combine the egg yolks, lemon zest and salt.
-Beat the egg yolks lightly and set aside.
+In a mixing bowl, combine the lemon zest, egg yolks, whole eggs, and salt.
+Beat the mixture until frothy and set aside.

 Over medium heat in a large saucepan with sloping sides, whisk together the sugar and lemon juice.
-Add the butter slices and heat, stirring, until the sugar is dissolved and the butter has melted.
+Add the butter slices and heat, stirring, until the sugar is dissolved and the butter has melted (about 5 minutes).

-Return the mixture to the heat and cook, on low, for 5-7 minutes, whisking gently the entire time.
-Remove from the heat once the mixture thickens and lava-like bubbles start to break the surface.
+Remove the pot from the heat once the mixture thickens and lava-like bubbles start to break the surface.

-Cover and refrigerate until completely cool.
-This curd will keep, under refrigeration, for 5 days.
-Use it to spread on baked breads or to fill baked tart or pie shells *see note*.
+Cover and refrigerate until completely cold.
+This curd will keep, refrigerated, for 5 days.
+Use it to spread on baked breads, to fill baked good, or to top fruits and yogurt.**

 For filling a tart shell: